Dr-F-Arthur/MSIGN/README.md

 ```
 python predict_single.py
 ```
 Of course, you can also use `toy_test.ipynb` to understand the complete process required to predict affinity using this model.
-This project includes a toy example.
+This project includes a toy example.This version is more readable and easier to use compared to predict_single.py.Its content includes instructions on how to preprocess complex data, generate DGL graph files, and predict binding affinity.

 ## notice
 Please note, you can create new folders and add the corresponding required files to predict the structure you need.
 Be sure to pre-dock your ligand and receptor files (i.e., 5xr8.pdb); otherwise, arbitrary ligand files cannot be predicted.